-Jonathan DeHart is a Tokyo-based writer focused on travel, culture and society in Asia.
-He is the author of a first-edition Japan guidebook for Moon Travel Guides and a journalist with more than 500 articles for a number of publications, including The Diplomat, Vice, The Ritz-Carlton Magazine, Kyoto Journal and MarketWatch, among others.
+Jonathan DeHart is a Tokyo-based writer and editor focused on culture and society in Asia.
+He is the author of a first-edition Japan guidebook for Moon Travel Guides and a journalist with more than 500 published articles.
 His work has been selected for various "best of" lists by The Washington Post, The Atlantic, The Huffington Post, Foreign Policy and Real Clear World.
-In addition to writing, he has worked as an editor for webzines, including The Diplomat, newswires and a monthly print magazine.
+He has also worked as an editor for webzines, including The Diplomat, newswires and a monthly print magazine.
 Beyond his work as a writer and editor, he interprets trends in Asia for leading behavioral insights and cultural consulting agencies.
-He is also the author of a first-edition Japan guidebook for a US-based publisher slated for publication in Winter 2020.